Biden is getting endorsements from 3 abortion rights groups as Democrats bank on the issue in 2024

 Biden has said he’ll work to protect reproductive health care, including enshrining abortion rights in federal law.
 He’s expected to convey that message in remarks Friday at a rally with first lady Jill Biden, Harris and second gentleman Doug Emhoff.

+The president's executive order aims to strengthen access to contraception, a growing concern for Democrats after some conservatives signaled a willingness to push beyond abortion into regulation of contraception.
+In 2017, nearly 65% or 46.9 million of the 72.2 million girls and women age 15 to 49 in the U.S. used a form of contraception.

+“We’re really trying to do three separate things all related to each other,” said Jen Klein, a top Biden aide on gender policy.
+“The first is increased and expanded contraceptive options.
+The second is to lower out-of-pocket costs.
+And the third is to raise awareness about what options are available.”

 The leading voices on abortion rights were always going to endorse the Democratic president for reelection.
-But the heads of the three organization say getting out early and loudly behind Biden and Harris is important on an issue that will animate voters, despite talk that it’s no longer top-of-mind.
+But the heads of the three organizations say getting out early and loudly behind Biden and Harris is important on an issue that will animate voters, despite talk that it’s no longer top of mind.

 The consequences of restricting abortion access are quickly moving beyond ending an unwanted pregnancy into miscarriage and pregnancy care in general.
 Women in states with tight restrictions are increasingly unable to access care for pregnancy-related complications.
 Doctors facing criminal charges if they provide abortions are increasingly afraid to care for patients who aren't sick enough yet to be considered treatable.

-“There are places where anti-choice forces have expected an easy passage of laws restricting women’s rights and they have experienced a lot more turmoil — sometimes even from Republican women legislators.”

-Marjorie Dannenfelser, president of the anti-abortion group Susan B. Anthony List, believes the court ruling can be an animating factor for organizations on her side of the equation, who learned a lesson from the midterms.
+Marjorie Dannenfelser, president of the anti-abortion group Susan B. Anthony List, said she believes the court ruling can be an animating factor for organizations on her side of the equation that learned a lesson from the midterms.

 “We had a poor showing, in my opinion, because Republican leadership took on the ostrich strategy,” she said.

-For Emily’s List, an advocacy group for Democratic female candidates, Harris is a powerful symbol, said president Laphonza Butler.
+For Emily's List, an advocacy group for Democratic female candidates, Harris, the first female vice president, is a powerful symbol, president Laphonza Butler said.

 “She is the highest-serving woman who has broken the hard glass ceiling of representing women in the White House,” Butler said.
 “This is the administration using every bully pulpit it can to advance reproductive health and freedom across the country. ”